-Note: If you set the virtual server of service port as 80, you must set the web management port on Security -> Remote Management page to be any value except 80 such as 8080.
+If you set the virtual server of service port as 80, you must set the Web management port on Security -> Remote Management page to be any value except 80 such as 8080.
 Or else there will be a conflict to disable the virtual server.

-5.7.2 Port Triggering
+4.7.2 Port Triggering

 Some applications require multiple connections, like Internet games, video conferencing, Internet calling and so on.
 These applications cannot work with a pure NAT router.
 Port Triggering is used for some of these applications that can work with an NAT router.
-You can set up Port Triggering on this page shown in figure 5-27:
+You can set up Port Triggering on this page shown in Figure 4-31: